 We only use high quality zippers by YKK which are blue sign certified.
 All accessories (press buttons, zipper pullers, eyelets and so on) are bluesign certified products as well.

 Packaging & Shipping

-	Same goes for the electricity used in the office spaces in Essen, Germany.
+Same goes for the electricity used in the office spaces in Essen and Berlin, Germany.
 And yes, we recycle, obvi.